creviceapp/creviceapp.github.io/README_.md

-`CreviceLib` provides **KeySet** classes managing a set of sequential keys. `SimpleKeySetA` corresponds to `DoubleThrowKey` and `SimpleKeySetB` corresponds to `SingleThrowKey`.
+`CreviceLib` provides **KeySet** classes managing a set of sequential keys. `SimpleKeySetA` corresponds to `DoubleThrowKey`, and `SimpleKeySetB` corresponds to `SingleThrowKey`.
 These can be used in a simply way, only take an argument `maxSize` which means the maximum size of the sequential key set.

 ```cs
 var keysA = new SimpleKeySetA(maxSize: 10);